-We have done expensive replanting across the farm as part of the Countryside Stewardship Scheme, putting in hedgerows and tree planting in corner/unusable areas of of crop fields.
+We have done extensive replanting across the farm as part of the Countryside Stewardship Scheme, putting in hedgerows and tree planting in corner/unusable areas of of crop fields.

 We grow Cricket Bat Willow on surplus farm ground that can’t be used for other crops.
 The trees are planted and grown for 15 years at which point they are felled and made into Cricket Bats and replaced with a new crop of young trees.

 Our marketing materials are printed on paper from sustainable forests, where more trees are planted to replace those that have been felled.
 All of the inks used are vegetable based.

 We sell the majority of our fresh fruit and vegetables by weight without any packaging.